Chris Griffin

-Christopher Cross "Chris" Griffin(born February 8th) is a fictional character from the animated television series, Family Guy.
-He is the second of three children of Peter and Lois Griffin and is also the older brother of Stewie Griffin and the younger brother of Meg Griffin.
-He is voiced by the American actor, producer and writer, Seth Green, and first appeared on television, along with the rest of the Griffin family, in a 15-minute short on December 20, 1998.
+Christopher Cross "Chris" Griffin is a fictional character from the animated television series Family Guy.
+He is the second of three children of Peter and Lois Griffin and is the older brother of Stewie Griffin and the younger brother of Meg Griffin.
+He is voiced by the American actor, producer, and writer Seth Green and first appeared on television, along with the rest of the Griffin family, in the episode "Death Has a Shadow" on January 31, 1999.

-Chris Griffin was created and designed by the American actor and animator, Seth MacFarlane, who was asked to pitch a pilot to the Fox Broadcasting Company.
-The series pilot episode was based on The Life of Larry and Larry & Steve.
-It was composed of two shorts made by MacFarlane which featured a middle-aged man named Larry and an intellectual dog, Steve.
-After the pilot was given the green light, the Griffin family appeared in the episode "Death Has a Shadow".
+Chris Griffin was created and designed by the series' creator, Seth MacFarlane, who was asked to pitch a pilot to the Fox Broadcasting Company.
+The series' pilot episode was based on The Life of Larry and Larry & Steve, two shorts made by MacFarlane which featured a middle-aged man named Larry and an intellectual dog, Steve.
+Chris was based on Milt, the teenage son character in The Life of Larry.
+Chris is an overweight adult boy with long, shaggy blond hair and medium skin.
+He wears a blue t-shirt, black sweatpants, white sneakers with red stripes, and an orange baseball cap with black on the back.
+His face looks similar to his father's, having the same kind of eyes, nose and chin.
+In the first three seasons, he wore golden hoop earrings.

 Originally designed as a somewhat gregarious, yet unintelligent teenager, Chris has become more awkward and idiotic over the course of the show.
 Running gags in the series involving Chris include the existence of an 'Evil Monkey' in his closet (though it is later revealed that the monkey is not evil), his frequent masturbation, and his perverted admirer, the elderly Herbert who lusts after and repeatedly tries to prey on him throughout the show's run.

 Character origins

 The character of Chris Griffin resembles that of Milt's, the son of the main character Larry Cummings in The Life of Larry.
 The animated short film was created by Seth MacFarlane at the Rhode Island School of Design in 1995 which later led to the development of Family Guy, which aired three years later.

-Seth Green has stated that his main inspiration for Chris' voice came from envisioning how the Buffalo Bill character from the thriller film The Silence of the Lambs would sound if he were speaking through a PA system at a McDonald's.
+Seth Green has stated that his main inspiration for Chris' voice came from envisioning how the Buffalo Bill character from the thriller film The Silence of the Lambs would sound if he were speaking through a PA system at a McDonald's restaurant.